textbrowser/qup/README.md

 Are you annoyed with software maintenance?
 If so, read on.

 Qup, pronounced cup, is software maintenance simplified.
 Building and preparing numerous releases is boring and time-consuming.
 If a software release includes a single-file change, why download an entire bundle?
 Why create an entire bundle?

 BiblioteQ requires Android, Debian Linux, Mac, PowerPC Linux, Raspberry Pi Linux, and Windows releases.
-Six bundles!
-As a developer, it's easier to build the individual release files and upload them.
+Many bundles!
+As a developer, it's easier to compile the individual release files and upload them.
 Zero bundles.

 Benefits:
 <ul>